2026 CFL season: Broadcasting

-In Canada, the CFL will continue to be broadcast primarily on TSN (in English) and RDS (in French) across all platforms as part of their current contract, which are reported to have been extended through 2026.
+In Canada, this is the final year of the league's exclusive contract with TSN (in English) and RDS (in French).
 Games will be broadcast in the United States by CBS Sports Network with a deal also set to expire after this season.
+Johnston stated in January 2026 that the league was seeking to finalize an extension with TSN prior to the start of the 2026 season, and that the league refused to consider any competitors' offers.

 Outside of North America, the league's streaming platform, CFL+, will stream all regular season games for free (along with games not carried by CBS Sports Network in the United States).
 Most pre-season games will be streamed worldwide for free on CFL+.
 Radio broadcast rights belong to team's local stations and SiriusXM.